Open-source · MIT · Local-first

 Verified and governed by default

-Built-in verification (the builder is not the judge), spend tracking and warnings, depth and fan-out caps, and approvals, plus OpenTelemetry traces and structured logs, all on by default.
-Hard spend caps that auto-pause are opt-in.
+Built-in verification (the builder is not the judge), spend tracking and warnings, depth and fan-out caps, and approvals, plus structured logs and a durable event trace, all on by default.
+OpenTelemetry export and hard spend caps that auto-pause are opt-in.

 See it all in the docs